 Scars can materialise from almost anything that causes damage to the skin, including sports injuries, chicken pox and surgery.
-The more serious the skin is damaged, the longer it will need to heal and a more noticeable scar will form.
+The more seriously the skin is damaged, the longer it will need to heal and a more noticeable scar will form.
 Luckily, most scars can be treated although the type of treatment relies upon the reason why the scar formed in the first place.
 A prevailing cause of facial scarring is severe acne.
 Even though these scars will remain long after the acne has disappeared, they can often be lessened by using laser scar treatment.

 Prospective patients considering laser scar treatment will see varying results according to the size and type of scarring they want to have treated.
 Laser treatments can be quite effective at flattening and smoothing various kinds of scarring from acne, injuries or past surgeries.
 Dr Quinn uses some of the latest lasering technologies to smooth and resurface damage on the skin’s surface.
-During your initial consultation, he will examine the condition of the existing scars and make educated predictions about how well laser treatments will improve the overall appearance.
+During your initial consultation, he will examine the condition of the existing scars and make educated predictions about how well laser treatments will affect the overall appearance.

 During treatment, the laser is moved over your scar.
 This motion can vaporise or eliminate the layer of skin and reveal a new, natural layer that will heal gradually in time and decrease the appearance of the scar.
 The procedure can take anywhere from only a few minutes to an hour and a half depending on the type and depth of the scar.